adrian-qorbani/rock-connect/README.md

 ```

 ## Notice
 This is a portfolio project.
 If you want to use it for your own commercial project and deployment, make sure are to abide by OWASP [protocols and best practices](https://cheatsheetseries.owasp.org/index.html), as this project isn't that optimized for deployment, so use it at your own risk.
 It also need extensive error handling, as what I made is somewhat limited in scope.
+There might be bugs, some unfinished parts in frontend, feel free to contact me for any info.